 Subsystem administrators cannot edit the subsystem settings, except to assign users and roles to the subsystem.
-It is assumed that a system administrator creates the subsystem and defines the subsystem settings, and then the subsystem administrator simply manages the users and roles within that framework.
+It is assumed that the subsystem is created by a system administrator (or delivered as part of an installed product), and then the subsystem administrator simply manages the users and roles within that predefined framework.